 - Would you like to produce a video adapted to Facebook?
 Most Facebook videos are watched with no sound; therefore, “text videos” have become increasingly common.
 If you are to produce such a video, remember to use the University’s profile font Frutiger in black or white.
 Place the text on a transparent background plate in black or white.
 For good readability, the general text should be at least 60 pixels, and picture references at least 40 pixels.

-See examples of text video, published on Lund University’s official Facebook page
+See examples of text videos, published on Lund University’s official Swedish Facebook page

 - NB!
 Always be careful to check that you have permission to use the material, music, images, etc, which you include in your film production.

 Lund University has two University-wide channels on YouTube.